 And voila!
 The painting is finished 😀

 Below is a side view of the painting.
-The original is currently on exhibition at the Karoo Art Hotel, Barrydale.
-It can also be purchased through Saatchi (click here or on the picture below).
+The original was sold via the Karoo Art Hotel, Barrydale.
+But prints can be purchased through Saatchi (click here or on the picture below).

 There are also prints and other forms of paraphernalia available (such as tote bags, clothing, mugs, skins, etc).
 Click on the picture below to take you to that highly reputable and dead funky store, RedBubble: